Some people just don’t do cow’s milk, and reach for milk alternatives, like plant milks or non-dairy milks instead.

 You can also make thicker, more nutrient-dense nut milk by blending nut butter and water until you reach the desired consistency.
 You aren’t discarding anything with this method.

 You can avoid nuts altogether.
-One scoop of MCT powder, one scoop of collagen peptides, whisked into water makes a decent approximation of milk.
+One scoop of MCT powder and one scoop of unflavored collagen peptides, whisked into water makes a decent approximation of milk.
 Use 3 tablespoons of water to make creamer for coffee.
 This isn’t a nutrient-powerhouse, but it provides medium chain triglycerides (which boost ketone production) and collagen.

 The Bottom Line on Nut Milks…